Anima Christi Prayer - History, Purpose, and How to Pray

 As mentioned before, the Anima Christi is often prayed after receiving Jesus in His gift of the Eucharist.

 It is a beautiful prayer that can help us give thanksgiving to God for His sacrifice in the Crucifixion.
-The Anima Christi calls us to think about His Passion, Death, and Resurrection.
+It calls us to think about His Passion, Death, and Resurrection.

 The prayer also asks God for the grace to stay close to Him and for His protection against the devil.
 We also ask God to call us to be with Him in heaven forever when we die.

-There are a few different variations of the Anima Christi, but a common version is prayed as follows:
+There are a few different variations, but a common version is prayed as follows:

 Soul of Christ, sanctify me